Design Technology | Algorithmic State Machines (ASMs) in HLS | What is Algorithmic State Machines

 What is Algorithmic State Machine

-An Algorithmic state machine (ASM) is a directed connected graph containing an initial vertex (Begin), a final vertex (End) and a finite set of operator and conditional vertices (Fig. 1).
-The final, operator and conditional vertices have only one input, the initial vertex has no input.
-Initial and operator vertices have only one output, a conditional vertex has two outputs marked by "1" and "0".
+An Algorithmic state machine is the directed connected graph containing an initial vertex (Begin), a final vertex (End), and a finite set of the operator and conditional vertices (Fig. 1).
+The final, operator, and conditional vertices have only one input; the initial vertex has no input.
+The initial and operator vertices have only one output, a conditional vertex has two outputs marked by 1 and 0.
 A final vertex has no outputs.

 Figure 1.
 Vertices of Algorithmic state machine